Rudra-Charan-Palagiri/GenerateQRCodeByLink/README.md

 # QR Code Generator

 This is a simple QR code generator that uses HTML, CSS, and JavaScript.
+The QR code is generated directly in the browser and can be downloaded as a PNG file.

-## How to Use
+## Instructions

+1. Save the following code into a file named `index.html`.
-1. Open the file in a web browser.
+2. Open the file in a web browser.
-2. Enter a website link.
+3. Enter a website link in the input field.
-3. Click "Generate QR Code."
+4. Click "Generate QR Code."
-4. Download the generated QR code.
+5. The QR code will be generated and displayed below the form.
+6. A "Download QR Code" link will appear, allowing you to download the generated QR code as a PNG file.

 ## HTML, CSS, and JavaScript Code